 Non-EU residents in Germany cannot vote unless they become German or EU citizens.
 Additionally, prisoners, those detained in psychiatric hospitals, and people convicted of treason cannot vote.

 German government elections usually take place on a Sunday.
-You need to go to a polling station with your polling card and valid ID to cast your ballot.
+You need to go to a polling station with your polling card and a valid ID to cast your ballot.
 You can vote by absentee ballot if unable to attend in person.
 Many Germans living abroad do this.
 Registering to vote is automatic when you register your address with your local authority.

 Political representation in the German government